 Taking technology firms global 30 years ago required a lot of traveling and going to exhibitions and trade shows.
-From 1980 to 1995 I spent more time in airports, on aircraft, in hotels, taxis, rental cars, trains and ferries than I did being with my family, my customers and my associates – combined.
+From 1980 to 1995 I spent more time in airports, on aircrafts, in hotels, taxis, rental cars, trains and ferries than I did being with my family, my customers and my associates – combined.
 The world was much less transparent then.

 The Internet has changed everything.
 We still need to travel to meet face to face with people, but all the preliminary research and a lot of the initial contacts and follow-up can be performed remotely.
 I still do business world wide, but I only travel a fraction of what I used to.

-Collaboration platforms such as Basecamp, Salesforce.com, Yammer and many many more have enabled virtual collaboration to an extent where physical distance is not such a big issue anymore.
+Collaboration platforms such as Basecamp, Skype, Salesforce.com, Yammer and many many more have enabled virtual collaboration to an extent where physical distance is not such a big issue anymore.

 and then the “bad” news…